Electric Longboard V2 (AT)

 The phenomenon of speed wobbles can occur in several natural states of riding, for example riding fast enough so that wind resistance shifts weight back, and going downhill, in which a rider may attempt to stay vertical, which naturally shifts weight towards the rear.
 This is difficult to naturally correct in the design of the board, and therefore rider knowledge of safety is paramount in these circumstances.
 It will never hurt to slow down when feeling unsafe conditions (in terms of speed wobbles or any other circumstance, really).

-The electrical work can be divided into sub-categories, major and minor.
+The electrical work can be divided into sub-categories that I'll call "major" and "minor".
 The major refers to electrical work that is designed to carry the full current specified, and the minor refers to everything else.

 The 5v power requirement was also trivial, since the ESC has a BEC, meaning it has a built in 5V converter.
 The main concern with this was to not exceed the 2A limit provided by the BEC.

-A similar setup for tracking was planned for use inside the nano-remote.
-I realized that, since the remote already includes a 3.7v rechargeable lithium battery, I could directly connect the tile tracker to this battery.
-The Tile power drainage is negligible, and therefore does not affect the charging circuit, so that the battery can be charged while also powering the tile in series.
-In this fashion, the remote can also be tracked from my phone remotely, even when the remote is powered off.
+A similar setup for tracking was implemented inside the nano-remote.
+Since the remote already includes a 3.7v rechargeable lithium battery and charging circuitry, I directly connected the tile tracker to this battery.
+This remote can also be tracked from my phone remotely, even when the remote is powered off.

 The ESC software must be programmed for the specific motors and power given.
 While there are a number of interesting and important settings to configure in the VESC software (to mention a few, the motors are running FOC style, the hall sensors in the motors are set to be read and used for feedback in breaking and acceleration, and the max and shutoff voltages and max braking and acceleration currents are set), the main one that I would like to talk about is the throttle curve.
 This is simply the function that determines the reponse to the controller input.
 To make the throttle response smooth (in addition to using the motor sensors), I used the VESC software to set the reponse to controller input to vary the current fed to the motors.
 It is like a car throttle that varies power applied by the vehicle.
-The function for which input is translated to output, however, is not linear.
-In fact, this function is exponential, meaning increments of the controller input at low power allow for fine adjustments in output power, however when the controller input is very high, the same increment of controller input will make a large different in output current.
-This makes smooth acceleration and precise control possible, and, more importantly, natural and intuitive.
+The function I chose to translate input to output is not linear.
+In fact, this function is exponential, meaning increments of the controller input at low power allow for fine adjustments in output power, but, when the controller input is very high, the same increment of controller input will make a large different in output current.
+This makes smooth acceleration and precise control possible and, more importantly, natural and intuitive.

-MOTOR MOUNTS: The motor mounts allow for my degrees of movement for customizable positioning of the motors.
+MOTOR MOUNTS: Initially, I wanted to design my own motor mounts.
+Unfortunately, I did not have access to the resources to machine my own.
+Given my resources and the fact that I could just purchase motor mounts that have already been designed, machined, and tested, I decided to purchase a set online.
+The motor mounts I purchased allow the user to set the position of the motors.
 I mounted the motors on the rear trucks, facing rearward.
 This was done so that no clearance issues would arise from the motors contacting the underside of the board.
-The motor mounts rely mostly on very large set screws.
+The motor mounts rely mostly on very large set screws digging into the trucks.
 In v1, this proved to be an issue, as the set screws would frequently come loose.
 This was remedied in v1 by using epoxy.
-In v2, lock tight and a very high amount of toque was used to clamp down the major set screws.
+In v2, lock-tight and a very high amount of toque was used to clamp down the major set screws.
 (I used an Allen wrench in conjunction with a long PVC pipe, which I slid onto the end of the wrench for leverage).

 The most important thing to consider when 3D printing for structural components is the 'grain' direction.
 FDM 3D prints are printed in layers via a continuous strand of plastic.
-This means that it has great horizontal stress properties.
-The layers are then fused to each other, which results in a weaker bond, and the part will have weaker vertical stress properties (under tension).
-Another important design consideration has to do with stress distribution, and avoiding stress concentrations.
+This means that it has fantastic strength properties laterally.
+However, layers that are fused to each other result in a weaker bond.
+Therefore, parts will have weaker strength properties vertically (under tension).
+Another important design consideration has to do with stress distribution and avoiding stress concentrations.
 The best way to describe this here is through examples.
 The first example will be the motor pulley's.

 Another important design consideration with regard to 3D printing is material choice.
 Initially, all prints were going to be made from ABS due to its strength and impact resistance.
 Several attempts were made to print the large prints with ABS, however many setbacks made this task challenging.
 Sparing laborious detail, warping and other issues lead to the production of a PLA print for the battery casing.
 This was not ideal, so testing was in order.

 The motor pulleys are the timing pulleys directly mounted to the motor shaft.
 Traditionally, pulley's are secured to a shaft via set screws or keyways.
-These would both be insufficient in a 3D printed pulley, since the torque needed to quickly accelerate a human and a board is very large.
+These would both be insufficient in a 3D printed pulley, since the torque needed to quickly accelerate a human is quite high.
 A set screw will not easily stay set in plastic, and will quickly strip the plastic when experiencing torque.
-A single keyway would locate all of the force between the shaft and the pulley on one spot.
+A single keyway would locate all of the force between the shaft and the pulley in one spot, where shear will be high.
 This is bad because it will cause very high stress concentrations when torque is applied to the system.
-Therefore a unique method of locking the shaft to the pulley rotationally was devised.
+Therefore I designed a unique method of locking the pulley to the shaft.

 The lights are each a set of 8 PCB mounted RBGW individually addressable 5050 LED's in a row, controllable via an Arduino-type microcontroller.
 These lights were mounted in 4 places in 3D printed components.
 The front and rear main lights are mounted to the trucks via separate 3D prints, and require no hardware in addition to the hardware already on the board.
 This is because they are seated in between the nuts and the trucks.
 This idea seemed risky, so much attention to detail was given around the area of the 3D print that was to be sandwiched.
 With stress distribution/concentration in mind, I designed the major mounting point to be a ~1" surface on the truck.
 To use a surface as a method of mounting, I essentially used the bolts to pull the the print towards the upwards sloping surface, causing the only theoretical stresses in the areas of the holes to be axially compressive (depending on how tight the bolts are screwed in) and a small stress applied to the hole due to the tension of holding up the small weight of the LED row light.
 The goal of this design was to spread stress throughout as much surface area as possible in the 3D print.
 Again, testing will determine the success of this design.

 All four lighting PCB's were wired to the 5V power and to a very small Arduino-type microcontroller.
 The wiring of these digitally addressable LED's only requires one data wire for all lights.
-While the code is, in practice, fairly more complex than this, the basic functionality of the code, which I wrote for this purpose, is as follows:
+While the code is, in practice, fairly more complex than what is described here, the basic functionality of the code, which I wrote specifically for this purpose, is as follows:

 Make the forward facing lights full brightness white